Determinations of angular stiffness in rotational optical tweezers: Passive Methods for Angular Stiffness Determination

-Determination of trap stiffness from stochastic trajectories requires an accurate model of the underlying dynamics.
-For this case, that is a model describing the azimuthal trajectory of the probe when trapped by linearly polarised light.
-For clarity, we take $\phi(t)$ as the angular displacement from equilibrium (i.e. choose $\phi_0=0$).
-We assume the azimuthal trajectory is independent of other degrees of freedom, and restrict the following analysis to 1D rotational dynamics motion without any coupling.
+The trap stiffness can be determined by analysing the stochastic trajectories and modelling optical interaction as a linear restoring torque.
+For clarity, we take $\phi(t)$ as the azimuthal angular displacement from equilibrium and choose $\phi_0=0$ when $T_\mathrm{opt}=0$.
+We assume the azimuthal trajectory is independent of other degrees of freedom, and we restrict the following analysis to 1D rotational dynamics motion without any coupling.

 The equation of motion follows the Einstein-Ornstein-Uhlenbeck theory of rotational Brownian motion, written as the Langevin equation \citep{Bennett2013},